Yanxxx/EasyTeaching/README.md

 ### Future work

-The latent space and demonstration can be replaced with BLIP image encoder and language encoder.
+The latent space and demonstration can be replaced with CLIP image encoder and language encoder.
 Will explore more on the LLM powered robot learning.

 ### Paper